voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?
+v2.0.10 :
+ - fix issue where our own video could be displayed in full screen when people joined the conference

 v2.0.8 :
  - fix notification propagation inside the sdk